Mishabatoon/bikesharing/README.md

 # Bike Sharing

-## Overview of the Analysis:

  The purpose of this project is to analyze the data for New York City Citi Bike using Tableau Application.
 This project will provide a visual representation that shows where do bikers go, when and where do they ride, trips by gender during weekdays and weekends, and trip durations.

-To view the data visualization, please click the link: [NYC Citi Bike Data Analytics](https://public.tableau.com/shared/XYBHWPD6H?:display_count=n&:origin=viz_share_link)
+To view the data visualization, please click the link: [NYC Citi Bikes Data Analytics](https://public.tableau.com/views/Bikeshare_NYC/Story?:language=en-US&:display_count=n&:origin=viz_share_link)

 ## Results: